 Ken is feeling a bit lost and really missing the dog that he and his wife Janet have been Formal Boarders for over the past 3 months.
 They had established a great routine and Ken enjoyed the short chats with the team when he dropped Milo off in the morning and picked him up at the end of the day.
 It reminded him of school runs when his children were still little.
 He understands however why Guide Dogs Tasmania has made the hard decision to suspend this program due to the risk of contamination for both staff and volunteers at the twice daily contact.
 He was pleased to learn that the Guide Dog mobility instructors and dog trainers have taken all the dogs in training into their homes to live with them.
 It means their training can continue and he’s receiving updates on how Milo is doing.

 Delighted laughter can be heard from the room next door to where Kate is making herself a much needed cup of tea.
 Her daughter Della,who is six years-old is watching Books and Blocks with Bazza online and laughing at Bazza’s antics!
 Della loves dogs and Kate has begun to think that maybe Bazza and Brianna might be just the lure she needs to get Della more engaged with her occupational therapy sessions she normally has to drag her to.
+This service is offered under Kites which is a trusted partner of VisAbility.
 Kate makes a note to speak to someone at Kites ToyBox about it when she can get back to the toy library to swap Della’s toys.